mitsuba-renderer/enoki/docs/advanced.rst

    Enoki emulates such operations using other vector instructions whenever possible.

-4. Enoki provides control over the rounding mode of elementary arithmetic operations.
-The AVX512 back-end can translate this into particularly efficient instruction sequences with embedded rounding flags.

-   On other platforms, this entails changing the rounding flags in the floating point control register, performing the operation, and reverting to the previous set of flags.

-5. Various operations that work with 64 bit registers aren't available when Enoki is compiled on a 32-bit platform and must be emulated.
+4. Various operations that work with 64 bit registers aren't available when Enoki is compiled on a 32-bit platform and must be emulated.

 Adding backends for new instruction sets